26 min read

 6. How do you approach learning and professional development?

-For employers: This question evaluates the candidate’s commitment to self-improvement and staying updated in their field.
+For employers: Use this question to evaluates the candidate’s commitment to self-improvement.

-For applicants: Discuss specific actions you take to enhance your knowledge and skills.
+For applicants: Discuss specific actions you take to enhance your knowledge.

 Example answer: "I regularly attend workshops and industry tastings to stay informed.
 Recently, I completed a wine certification course, which improved my understanding of pairing wines with diverse cuisines."